Danilo out of World Cup due to ankle injury

 "In conversation with the commission, he will remain with the team in Russia.
 We cheer for your recovery."

-Brazil is the favourite to win the World Cup ahead of its quarter-final against Belgium in Kazan on Saturday (AEST)
+Brazil are favourites to win the World Cup ahead of their quarter-final against Belgium in Kazan on Friday.